NEW YEARNEW CONSYOUMER

 Have you ever found yourself in the shopping centre car park- shopping in hand- only to wonder how the heck you got there?
-We are busy people and it’s pretty easy to shop on autopilot.
+We are busy people, and it’s pretty easy to shop on autopilot.
 We can find ourselves in situations where we can’t find our keys, can’t remember what happened on the weekend, or fail to remember that we bought new gym wear until it arrives on our doorstep a week later.
-Being bombarded with messages about what we need and don’t need, and provided with convenient solutions to our to-much-to-do and lack-of-time problems often results in mindless purchases and sometimes, a mindless lifestyle.
-As this month is Mindful in May (a mindfulness charity challenge you can donate to here) we will have a look at how mindfulness can be incoperated into our fashion shipping adventures.
+Being bombarded with messages about what we need and don’t need and providing convenient solutions to our to-much-to-do and lack-of-time problems often result in mindless purchases and sometimes, a mindless lifestyle.

 How you spend your $44 a week will determine the mindfulness of your shopping experience.
-Let’s quickly unpack this using the diagram I made for you guys above.
+Let’s quickly unpack this in diagrammatic format.
 For the purpose of the exercise we can choose to use our $44 in two ways.

-If we choose to spend we can spend this money mindfully or on impulse.
-If we choose to spend on mindful purchases the options are limited by our budget.
-This amount of money won’t go far on new ethical or eco pieces because it’s not quite enough to pay the full cost of production.
+If we choose to spend, we can spend this money mindfully or on impulse.
+If we choose to spend on mindful purchases, the options are limited by our budget.
+This amount of money won’t go far on new ethical or eco pieces because it’s not enough to pay the full production cost.
 It might score you some new underwear or socks.
 Perhaps a basic tee or tank if the design is simple.
 It could rent a nice bag for a week or get a huge pile of clothes from a swap or charity shop.

 Impulse spending is easy to do.
 We are encouraged to do it by the media and the way that stores are designed.
 Mindless spending usually results in items that aren’t quite right due to poor fit, quality, or the fact they aren’t our style.
 A budget of $44 AUD will buy a bag load of fast-fashion items.
 An exciting day out, but this purchase costs people and planet in damages and exploitation.

-You can also fall into a trap of shopping for high end items just because they are high end, not because they are ‘you’.
+You can also fall into the trap of shopping for high-end items because they are high end, not because they are ‘you’.